Arashkhajooei/STDP/README.md

-# Data-Engineering
+# STDP Algorithm
-A brief documentation for Data Engineering workflow
+A brief documentation for training spiking neural network on pngs